 Add To Favorites

-Let your creativity soar as you build a hot-air balloon replica.
+Let creativity soar by building a hot-air balloon replica.

 Place an empty paper cup in a bowl of water.
-Why do you think the cup floats?
+Why does the cup float?
 Experiment to see if the cup will float top-side down or when filled with water.
 Investigate the scientific concept of buoyancy using electronic and text resources.

-Use crumpled recycled newspaper, paper cup, and straws to build a replica of a hot-air balloon.
-Cover your work area with recycled newspaper.
+Students use crumpled recycled newspaper, paper cup, and straws to build a replica of a hot-air balloon.
+Cover the work area with recycled newspaper.
 Tear sheets of newspaper in strips.
 Mix equal parts Crayola® School Glue and water.
 Cover the crumpled ball with newspaper dipped in the glue mixture.
 Place the covered ball on the paper cup to dry overnight.

-Paint the balloon in bright colors and designs with Crayola Washable Paints and Paint Brushes.
+Paint the balloon in bright colors and designs with Crayola Washable Paints.
 Dry.